julie-jiang/sudoku/README.md

 A Soduku solver, checker and generator for Soduku puzzles an any size.
 Written entirely in c++.

-The rules of Soduku puzzle is well defined: find numbers from 1 to 9 to fill in the grid so that each number appears once and only once in every row, column, and 3 by 3 subgrid.
+The rules of Soduku puzzle are well defined: find numbers from 1 to 9 to fill in the grid so that each number appears once and only once in every row, column, and 3 by 3 subgrid.
 This has always been an appealing number game.
 But as easy as the rules may seem, a Soduku puzzle can be mind boggling at times.
 I wrote